 Elevation gain: 1200 metres (4,000 feet)

 My final volcano hike in Guatemala was the San Pedro volcano at the magnificent Lake Atitlan.
-The hike gives you breathtaking views of the Lake as well as surrounding volcanoes and mountains.
+The hike gives you breathtaking views of the lake and surrounding volcanoes and mountains.
 It’s beautiful!

-The hike itself normally takes about five hours to complete.
-It’s a relatively easy trail but is consistently uphill.
-Despite the trail not being difficult, it’s advised to take a guide.
-There have reports of bandits on the trail who rob tourists.
-When local guides are around, this generally doesn’t happen.
+It’s about a five-hour return trip with a relatively consistent but steep incline.
+Although the trail is not difficult, it’s advised to take a guide.
+There have been reports of bandits on the trail who rob tourists, but when local guides are around, this generally doesn’t happen.
+We had two police officers with us on the trail.

-If you’re visiting Lake Atitlan, consider adding the San Pedro volcano hike to your itinerary.
+If visiting Lake Atitlan, consider adding the San Pedro volcano hike to your itinerary.

 Chicabal Volcano